echalkpad/the-health-guide/src/assets/docs/micronutrients/vitamins/vitaminB6.md

-# Vitamin B1
+# Vitamin B6

-Vitamin B1 or Thiamin is a water-soluble vitamin from the B-complex family.
+Vitamin B6 or Pyridoxine is a water-soluble vitamin from the B-complex family.
 Vitamin B-complex is required to make adenine triphosphate (ATP), the cell's form energy.

 ## Absorption